-Honeywell continues the progress toward achieving the goals of the Record of Decision (ROD) and the community's vision for a restored Onondaga Lake with the development of this Draft Sediment Consolidation Area (SCA) Civil and Geotechnical Final Design (Final Design).
-The lake remediation plan, which was selected by the New York State Department of Environmental Conservation (NYSDEC) and the U.S. Environmental Protection Agency (USEPA), calls for a combination of dredging and capping - standard environmental cleanup methods that will address the contamination in lake sediments and water.
-This Final Design presents the civil and geotechnical design components of the SCA, which is the location where the dredge material will be contained.
+The development of this Sediment Consolidation Area (SCA) Civil and Geotechnical Final Design is Honeywell's next step toward achieving the goals of the Record of Decision (ROD) and the community's vision for a restored Onondaga Lake.
+The lake remediation plan, which was selected by the New York State Department of Environmental Conservation (NYSDEC) and the U.S. Environmental Protection Agency (USEPA), calls for a combination of dredging and capping.
+This Final Design presents the civil and geotechnical design components of the SCA and incorporates comments received from the NYSDEC on the Draft SCA Final Design Submittal.